Hybrid work

 Extraordinary circumstances

-The UW understands that there may be extraordinary circumstances caused by the pandemic that require personnel to work remotely from an international location for a temporary period of time.
-Examples include a current employee who is out-of-country and cannot make it back due to circumstances out of their control (e.g., delays in obtaining visas due to COVID-19 impacts); or other extraordinary circumstances (e.g., personal medical or family health situation).
+The UW understands that there may be extraordinary circumstances that require personnel to work remotely from an international location for a temporary period of time.
+Examples include a current employee who is out-of-country and cannot make it back due to circumstances out of their control or other extraordinary circumstances (e.g., personal medical or family health situation).

 In extraordinary circumstances, a unit may request central approval for a current employee to work internationally for a temporary period of time.

-• Requests must be made by a unit head, defined as a senior leader reporting directly to the President or Provost.
+• Requests must be made by a unit head and approved by a senior leader reporting directly to the President or Provost.

 • If approved, Workday must be updated to accurately reflect the international work location.

-For those employees permitted to work abroad, it is important to note that these employees are responsible and liable for addressing and resolving any compliance obligations that may be associated with their time abroad, including, but not limited to, income and social taxes, health and other types of insurance, foreign bank account reporting, and immigration/appropriate visa requirements.
+Employees permitted to work abroad are responsible and liable for addressing and resolving any compliance obligations that may be associated with their time abroad, including, but not limited to, income and social taxes, health and other types of insurance, foreign bank account reporting, and immigration/appropriate visa requirements.
 Employees may be required to sign an acknowledgement that they understand these obligations, and their obligation to return to the UW after the designated period to continue employment.
 The UW is unable to provide any personal legal or tax advice.